-The Compensation Committee determines base salaries for each of our named executive officers based on the executive's role and responsibilities, a review of any applicable market data and individual job performance.
+The Compensation Committee determined base salaries for each of our named executive officers, other than our Chief Executive and Chief Financial Officers, based on the executive's role and responsibilities, a review of any applicable market data and individual job performance.
 In its review of applicable market data, the Committee utilized compensation survey data provided by Radford for the technology and life sciences industries for companies of similar size to ours.
-In consideration of the market data and subjective assessments of each executive officer's position, experience, responsibilities and performance, the Compensation Committee set annual base salaries for our named executive officers at approximately the 50th to 75th percentile for 2011 and for 2012 relative to the market data reviewed.
+In consideration of the market data and subjective assessments of each executive officer's position, experience, responsibilities, and performance, the Compensation Committee set annual base salaries for our named executive officers, other than our Chief Executive and Chief Financial Officers, at approximately the 50° to 75° percentile for 2013 and 2014 relative to the market data reviewed.